olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Product Demonstration.md

 # **Product Demonstration Report**

 As a team we have agreed to design and develop a pathfinder bot to monitoring temperature and humidity in indoor greenhouse.
 With the on-going covid-19 restrictions we are not physically able to demonstrate our product.
 We cannot create quick turn-around solution to a problems and test to see if the solution words.
 This is in part due to the limited time available in the schedule of session.
 This will have a major affect of the development and testing of our code and product.
-It is important to highlight this in our risk log.
+It is important to highlight this in our [**risk log**](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/MVP/MVP%20Requirements%20and%20Risk%20Log.md).

 ## Introduction